jagjordi/insta360-autostitcher/README.md

 1. Get the MediaSDK by applying [here](https://www.insta360.com/sdk/home).
 Insta360 does not allow redistribution, so each user must download the `.deb` themselves.
 2. Place the downloaded `libMediaSDK-dev_2.0-0_amd64_ubuntu18.04.deb` (or whichever version you received) somewhere under `backend/` (e.g. `backend/vendor/libMediaSDK-dev_...deb`) and set `MEDIA_SDK_DEB` in `.env` (or pass `--build-arg MEDIA_SDK_DEB=vendor/your-file.deb`) so Docker knows which file to copy during the build.
+   - Start by copying `.env.example` to `.env` and adjust the paths/ports for your environment.
 3. Build the docker images (from the repo root):
 ```bash
 docker compose build